rahil404/User-Stories/README.md

 (ii)go get go.mongodb.org/mongo-driver/mongo

-This will install the dependencies.
+This will install the required packages.
 Then simply run "go run main.go" to turn the backend api active.

 3. Make sure to have yarn installed in the system.
-Now head back to this directory and run "yarn start" which will start the app in port 3000.
+Now head back to this directory and run "yarn install" to get the dependecies.
+Finally, run "yarn start" which will start the app in port 3000.